Self-esteem Help, Self-esteem Therapy, Esteem Therapy, Confidence Therapy, Self-esteem Counselling, Confidence Counselling

 how to improve low self-confidence, what to do with low confidence and improve confidence, counselling in Kings Cross, central London

 Trusting Our Self, Our Innateness We will always look to others for validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, adulation, acceptance if we don't trust ourself by our capacity to handle whatever comes our way, putting trust in our capabilities to do whatever we choose, and this empowers us.
-When anxious, vulnerable, caught in our painbody, it can affect our ability to trust us, others & life.
+When anxious, vulnerable, caught in our painbody, it can affect our ability, our body and groundedness to trust us, others and life.
 Re-discovering, being in touch with and trusting our inherent nature and own intrinsic resources - the ones we have had since birth & life itself, may support us.
 With much potential, we were naturally born curious, open to learning.
 We had emotions and expressed them freely, with the desire to love and be loved.
 We had a need to emotionally and physically attach ourself to those closest to us who cared for us.
 At times we needed closeness and other times, separateness.
 We knew when to hold on and when to let go, when we needed to connect & play, eat & sleep.
 This natural self-trust may have eroded over time.
 (See also Connecting To The Innocence Of Our Childhood - Our Child Within) Listening to what gives us peace of mind, what is our own intuition, home truths, conscience & integrity may support our intrinsic self-trust, as may trusting we are enough, being in touch with the essence of who we are, our core self, being in touch with our qualities, opening our heart.
 The counselling & psychotherapy can explore our own human givens - being in touch with all of who we are, aligning ourself with what matters to us, our intrinsic worth, value and relationship to trust (see also Ownership, Guardianship, Trusteeship).

 Self-Respect Getting back to our core self, honouring our own values, the life & soul of who we are, supports our self-respect, so we can act from this place with a level of honesty, reflecting conscience, integrity, standing by what we believe, without necessarily having to persuade others.
 Acknowledging our talents, innateness supports our self-respect.
 When we are in touch with our self-respect, we are freer to respect others, be respected by others, including having respect for our partner in our relationship.
 We may also be in touch with a respect for the world around us and our responsibility to take action.